 Throughout the first half of 2020, citizens around the globe have been feeling the detrimental physical and financial impacts of the COVID-19 pandemic.
 As of April 21, 2020, deaths in America climbed above 39,000.
-Throughout March and April, families across the country have continued to practice social distancing and follow strict stay-at-home orders.1
+Throughout March and April, families have continued to practice social distancing and follow strict stay-at-home orders.1

 On the financial side, investors everywhere are experiencing the market volatility and economic turmoil of a bear market.
-While some may have time to “ride out the storm,” retirees and soon-to-be retirees across the country are worried about what all of this means for their retirement.
+While some may have time to “ride out the storm,” retirees and soon-to-be across the country are worried about what all of this means for their retirement.

-Below we'll dissect the impact COVID-19 may have on your plans for retirement, as well as recent legislation passed in America that’s designed to bring some economic relief to retirees.
+Below we'll dissect the impact COVID-19 may have on your plans for retirement, as well as recent legislation passed in America designed to bring some economic relief to retirees.

 401(k)s & IRAs

 On March 11, 2020, we officially entered a bear market.
 And as we endure this pandemic, the market continues to experience volatility.
 Even after the pandemic passes, there’s no guarantee the market will bounce back quickly - no one can know what will happen in the coming months.
 Businesses are shutting their doors, investors are worried, and overall financial confidence is low.

 For retirees, this market volatility likely has impacted your retirement accounts.
 Depending on your portfolio's makeup, the impact level could vary.
 But if retirement is already here or right around the corner, this downward trending market could lessen the value of your available funds.

 Some pre-retirees may have the option to put off retirement until the market stabilizes, while others may not.
 To help retirees and pre-retirees facing financial difficulties, the government has passed the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act - which can impact your 401(k), IRA, or other retirement accounts.

 The CARES Act Impact on 401(k)s and IRAs